 Wintel has dominated the purpose-built device fleet market for decades.
-For well over 20 years, the combination of Windows Embedded or Windows CE was used to build specialized vertical market devices.
-Of course, this made a lot of sense when there was a rich supply of x86-based hardware combined with Microsoft’s innovation and progress on the operating system side.
+For over 20 years, the combination of Windows Embedded or Windows CE was used to build specialized vertical market devices.
+This made sense when there was a rich supply of x86-based hardware and Microsoft’s innovation and progress on the OS.

 The Downfall Of Windows x86

-In the past few years, the industry has been roiled by Microsoft regularly ending updates for the various flavors of Windows Embedded and Windows CE.
+In the past few years, the industry has been roiled by Microsoft regularly ending updates for Windows Embedded and Windows CE.
 This means no more security patches for these aging operating systems resulting in putting them at severe risk of hacking.
-It also shows that Microsoft is transitioning from an operating system-driven company to a Cloud and App company, never to come back to its old form.
+It shows that Microsoft is transitioning from an operating system-driven company to a Cloud and App company.

-The announcement that Microsoft will be shipping Android-based devices means there is a risk in continuing to be on Microsoft for purpose-built device operating system software.
+The announcement that Microsoft will be shipping Android-based devices means that, there is a risk in continuing to be on Microsoft for purpose-built device operating system software.
 To be clear, they are no longer in the game.
-But the other side of the coin is Android which is clearly the present and future operating system for purpose-build device fleets.
+However, Android is clearly the present and future operating system for purpose-build device fleets.